meet Sierra Bailey

 I wanted to be that person who through their marketing knowledge, business expertise and years of experience could be the sounding board, the adviser, the mentor, and the cheering squad that so many people wished they had but didn’t know who to call.
 I wanted them to be able to call me.
 And just like that, I was off on a new adventure and a new business was born.

 What else have I done?
 I have been a live TV Host for a DIY Show on ShopLC that I helped develop.
 I was the General Manager for a private restaurant in NY, (a way to fund the business in the early days!)
 Tamarack Preserve and managed a few bars before that.
 I have served on the Community Advisory Board for Baranoff Elementary School, have been the Chapter Leader for the Academy of Handmade, Promotions Chair for Austin Craft Riot, Chapter Leader for the Little Black Dress Society and Social Media Chair for the Millbrook Arts Group.

-Going further back, I have my BFA in Computer Art and Animation from Syracuse University, School of Visual and Performing Arts, where I also took many coding classes in the engineering school..
 I designed my first web page in 1995 and my first e-commerce site (before Etsy!) in 2003.
-I was a painting minor but sadly, find less time for it as the years go by.
+I was a painting minor and although I painted professionally until 2010, I no longer do it.
 Before starting Manic Trout, I had a web design business and designed web pages for local businesses.
 I have been a fine art gallery assistant, ran an artist’s studio and have done contract photoshop work for wedding photographers on the side.
 Even further back, when I was in the 6th grade, I raided my grandmothers quilting stash (with permission, quilters are crazy about their fabric!), made over 100 scrunchies and had a little pop up at a local fair.
 You could say that I have been obsessed with businesses that are based on my talents my entire life.